Closing the U.S. gender wage gap requires understanding its heterogeneity

-Double-selection proceeds as follows: First, estimate a lasso regression of the dependent variable in Equation \ref{extendedwage}, i.e., $\ln w_i$, on regressors $z_i$ and, second, estimate an auxiliary lasso regression of each of the $p_1$ target coefficients, in our case the interactions with gender, on all other variables as regressors.
-Finally, the coefficients are re-estimated with ordinary least squares regression by including those variables as regressors that have been selected in either the first or the auxiliary regression steps.
-For more details on the double-selection approach and post-selection inference on a set of target coefficients, we refer to \cite{BelloniChernozhukovHansen2011} and \cite{BCK-LAD}.
+Double-selection proceeds as follows: \begin{enumerate} \item[1.]
+For each of the $p_1$ target variables, estimate a lasso regression of the dependent variable in Equation \ref{extendedwage}, $\ln w_i$, on regressors $z_i$ and the remaining targets.
+The target variables correspond to the interactions with gender in Equation \ref{extendedwage}. \item[2.]
+Estimate an auxiliary lasso regression of each of the $p_1$ target variables on all remaining independent variables as regressors. \item[3.]
+Equation \ref{extendedwage} is re-estimated with ordinary least squares regression with all variables being included that have been selected in either the first or the auxiliary regression steps. \end{enumerate} For more details on the double-selection approach and post-selection inference on a set of target coefficients, we refer to \cite{BelloniChernozhukovHansen2011} and \cite{BCK-LAD}.
 Following \cite{BelloniChernozhukovHansen2011} and using asymptotic normality of the double-selection estimators, it is possible to show that under sparsity, $\beta(x_i)$ as estimated by double lasso asymptotically follows a normal distribution

 with variance-covariance matrix $\Omega$ of the $\hat{\beta}_j$ in $\hat{\beta}(x_i)$ which can be estimated according to \cite{BelloniChernozhukovHansen2011}.